raywong-encord/Agents-MD/target-account-ownership-digest.md

 {attached bar chart image — or inline text bars if image unsupported}
 ```

-- Lead with the exception section always — even when empty — so the reader can trust it was checked.
+- Lead with the exception section always — unless it's empty.
 - Omit "New owners" entirely if there were none that day.
 - No long preamble.
 No restating the methodology in the digest itself.
 - Do NOT append an approval-pending footer or a standing-baseline / tier-filter recommendation note to the digest body.